FOLLOW US

 Advertisement

 While there are a lot of beaches in the Tampa area, Clearwater Beach is one that you just can't miss.
-The smooth white sand and clear shallow water make it the perfect place to swim in the Gulf, or sit in the sand and soak up the sun.
+The smooth white sand and clear shallow water make it the perfect place to swim in the Gulf or sit in the sand and soak up the sun.
 If you're ready for some shade, head to Pier 60 and admire the long sandy beach through the telescopes on the wharf.
 Stick around for the daily Sunsets at Pier 60 Festival to check out local artisans, street performers, and, of course, breathtaking sunsets.

 Advertisement

-05Fort De Soto Park
+15 Learn about Fort De Soto Park

 Fort De Soto Park is located on five interconnected islands in the southwest corner of Tampa Bay.
-It has just about everything an outdoor lover is looking for: nature trails, fishing, boating, camping, and beautiful white, sandy beaches.
+It has just about everything an outdoor lover is looking for nature trails, fishing, boating, camping, and beautiful white, sandy beaches.
 Not to mention, it's stunningly beautiful, especially at sunset.
 This group of islands also has quite a military history.
 It was once home to a post that consisted of 29 buildings, concrete sidewalks, and a narrow-gauge railroad.
 Only two coastal defense mortars remain.

 Advertisement

 Just west of Tampa along the Gulf Coast is Dunedin, one of the oldest coastal towns in Florida.
-The historic downtown area is frequently described as "charming" and the laid-back lifestyle and waterfront views are addicting.
+The historic downtown area is frequently described as "charming," and the laid-back lifestyle and waterfront views are addicting.
 Take part in seasonal events like the lighted holiday boat parade, Oktoberfest, and the annual Scottish celebration, or head off the coast to explore Honeymoon Island and Caladesi State Park.

 Advertisement

-07The Florida Aquarium
+17 Explore the Florida Aquarium

 There's a lot to see at the Florida Aquarium, which is probably why it's one of Tampa's most popular attractions.
-The Coral Reef tank is one of the aquarium's most impressive draws and the unique Wetlands Trail gives you an up-close and personal view of free-flying birds, alligators, and cypress swamps unique to the state.
-In addition to observing ocean life, you can also take behind the scenes tours, go on a dolphin cruise, and even snorkel with sharks!
+The Coral Reef tank is one of the aquarium's most impressive draws, and the unique Wetlands Trail gives you an up-close and personal view of free-flying birds, alligators, and cypress swamps unique to the state.
+In addition to observing ocean life, you can also take behind-the-scenes tours, go on a dolphin cruise, and even snorkel with sharks!

 Advertisement